SWOT Analysis – The Key to a Unique, Strong Plan

 It is important that your stakeholders have a firm grasp of where the organization is vulnerable.
 Do not be afraid to look internally here as well.

 Once you have examined all four aspects of your SWOT Analysis, you will be faced with an exhaustive list of potential actions to take.
-Naturally, you will want to build on your strengths, boost your weaknesses, heard off threats, and exploit opportunities.
+Naturally, you will want to build on your strengths, boost your weaknesses, hear off threats, and exploit opportunities.

 Before you add them all to your roadmap, look for potential connections across the quadrants of your matrix.